julianbrooke/LatticeFS/README.md

 - ICWSM-FS.txt: Lexicon of English FS built using the 2009 ICWSM dataset
 - BNC-FS.txt : Lexicon of English FS built using the British National Corpus
-- Croatian-FS.txt: Lexicon of Croatian FS built using
+- Croatian-FS.txt: Lexicon of Croatian FS built using fhrWaC
-- Japanese-FS.txt: Lexicon of Japanese FS built using
+- Japanese-FS.txt: Lexicon of Japanese FS built using a Japanese web corpus

 ## Test sets

 These test sets were used to evaluate the models in the paper.
 0 indicates non-FS, 2 indicates an FS, 4 indicates an example which was excluded due to annotator disagreement.
-They are also lemmatized.
+Like the lexicons, they are lemmatized.

-- ICWSM-test.txt: Test set for the ICWSM (English)
+- ICWSM-test.txt: Test set for the ICWSM 2009 corpus (Burton et al. 2009)
-- BNC-test.txt: Test set for the BNC (English)
+- BNC-test.txt: Test set for the BNC corpus (Burrard 2000)
-- Croation-test.txt: Test set for the fhrWaC Croatian corpus
+- Croatian-test.txt: Test set for the fhrWaC Croatian corpus (Snajder et al. 2013)
-- Japanese-test.txt: Test set for the Japanese web corpus
+- Japanese-test.txt: Test set for the Japanese web corpus (Hasimoto and Kawahara 2008)

 ## Annotation Guidelines